Employee Handbook Ultimate Guide (+ Free Template)

 Legal Review

-Employee handbooks that are written by business owners or HR professionals may benefit from legal review.
-This type of review can ensure compliance with relevant employment law and protect business owners in case of an employee lawsuit.
+Business owners and HR professionals writing employee handbooks should seek legal review to ensure they are legally sound.
+This review can ensure compliance with relevant employment law and protect business owners in case of an employee lawsuit.
 However, an attorney may charge hundreds of dollars an hour—especially in a large market.
-If you don’t want to hire an attorney, companies like LegalZoom offer packages that make it easy to create a handbook by answering a few simple questions.
-The Standard Plan starts at $35 per month, and LegalZoom’s specialists can also review documents for compliance.

 Maintenance